Projects

 structured knowledge.

-Every piece of information extracted from your conversations is classified, structured, and scored.
+Every piece of information extracted from your conversations is classified, scored, and stored as an atom.
 Not raw text.
-Structured knowledge that compounds over time.
+Not a full conversation.
+A discrete, typed unit of knowledge that can be retrieved and ranked on its own.

 F